These procedures must be read in conjunction with the Duty of Care for Public School Students Policy.

 The nominated Department teacher-in-charge must:

-- complete a Proposal for Excursion form (Excursions in Public Schools Procedures, staff only) where the outdoor activity is held off the school site, and submit to their site manager for endorsement; and
+- complete a Proposal for Excursion form (Excursions in Public Schools Procedures, staff only) where the recreation or outdoor activity is held off the school site, and submit to their site manager for endorsement; and

 - confirm that an appropriate duty of care, including the provision of adequate supervision, is provided to students who are not engaged in activities.